MathIsFun0/Ankh/README.md

 Ankh requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) v0.5.0 or higher to be installed in order to be instaled manually.
 To install it, you must copy `version.dll` into your Balatro game directory.
 You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".

 To install Ankh manually, move the files from the latest [Release](https://github.com/MathIsFun0/Ankh/releases) into the `%AppData%/Balatro/Mods` folder.
 (You must create this folder if it does not exist.)
-You must also install [nativefs](https://thunderstore.io/package/download/metherul/nativefs/1.0.0/) into the same folder.
+For v1.0.4 and earlier, you must also install [nativefs](https://thunderstore.io/package/download/metherul/nativefs/1.0.0/) into the same folder.

 ## Using Ankh
 All runs uploaded to Speedrun.com with this mod must use its Official Mode, which you can find in the profile selection menu.